CogSP/Yolov8-Car-Detection/README.md

 ## Dataset

-We used the Kaggle ["Car Object Detection"](https://www.kaggle.com/datasets/sshikamaru/car-object-detection) dataset.
+We used the Kaggle [Car Object Detection](https://www.kaggle.com/datasets/sshikamaru/car-object-detection) dataset.
 The dataset, containing images of cars in all views, is originally divided in training and test set, and contains a csv with the label $(id, x_{max}, y_{max}, x_{min}, y_{min})$ for the training.

 <img src="images/dataset1.png" alt="dataset" width="540" height="540">

 ### Annotation of the Test Set
-Since the test set has no ground truth, we used a [software](https://annotate.photo/) to annotate it, getting the ground truth values in JSON format.
+Since the test set has no ground truth, we used a [Software](https://annotate.photo/) to annotate it, getting the ground truth values in JSON format.
 We then wrote a simple parser in order to obtain the encoded ground truth, that we can compare with the model predictions.

 ## Metrics for Evaluation

 We quantitavely test the model using IoU for each bounding box come metric.
 The average precision is not so relevant in our case, since we have only one class to predict and generally 1 or few bounding boxes.

-if you want a more complete description, look at the ReadMe in the notebook folder.
+For more detailed information on the metrics and architecture used, please refer to the ReadMe.md in the notebook folder of this repository.

 ## Installation
 (if we want)(dobbiamo vedere un secondo che costruiamo il file di training e testing)